mably/pm-carousel/README.md

 ## HTML markup

 The HTML order is very important to be fully accessible.
+You will notice strings like `{text}` or `{nbr}`.
+They are mandatory and will be replaced by the script.

 Full HTML example to use `pm-carousel`:

 ```html
 <div data-pm-carousel>